anstoradonlab/radon-monitor/user-docs/configuring-a-site.md

 ### Entirely new computer

 1. Install the ancillary software listed below
-2. Install the Radon Monitor GUI from https://github.com/anstoradonlab/radon-monitor-gui (look for releases to find a Windows installer)
+2. Install Radon Detector Monitor (RDM) from https://github.com/anstoradonlab/radon-monitor (look for releases to find a Windows installer)
 3. Create the directory `c:\data`
 4. Choose a site name, and a name for each radon detector.
 Make sure that both the site name and detector name will uniquely identify the data stream in the event that data from many detectors is merged together.
 Also, choose names which can be used as file names without surprises (use no whitespace, or special characters).
 If there is only one radon detector at the site, it is Ok for both the site and detector name to be the same, e.g. `GunnPoint`.
 A more complex example is a site with a tower.
 This would be Ok for Lucas Heights with radon detectors drawing air from 2m and 50m AGL:
     * site: LucasHeights